Partial Resolutions of Affine Symplectic Singularities: Kleinian Singularities

 are prorepresentable and unobstructed and the maps between them are equivalences.

 \end{cor}

 \begin{proof}

 The prorepresentability of these functors follows from the work in \Cref{ProDef}.
 Additionally the argument for \Cref{PDPartial} in \cite[p.
 7]{NaMori} proves that $\pd_{\tilde{U}}^{\pi}$ is unobstructed.
-Finally, \Cref{KerIsoPartial} shows that the maps $\pi'_*$ and $\rho_*$ induce isomorphisms on first order deformations, and this is only possible if all of the prorepresenting rings are regular.
+Finally, \Cref{KerIsoPartial} shows that the maps $\pi'_*$ and $\rho_*$ induce isomorphisms on first order deformations.
+This is only possible if all of the prorepresenting rings are regular and the induced maps between them are isomorphisms.

 \end{proof}

 Next we are going to study the rows of diagram \eqref{PartKlein}, and in particular the following result will show that they induce short exact sequences on first order deformations.

 \begin{lemma} The maps $\prod r_{\tilde{T}_i}$ and $\prod r_{T'_i}$ in diagram \eqref{PartKlein} are both surjective.